DLXPlugins/simple-comment-editing/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+Fixed an error where users were erroneously being told their comment was marked as spam

 = 1.1.0 =
 Added JavaScript textarea save states when hitting the cancel button.
 Allow commenters to delete their comments when they leave an empty comment.